 In 2011, Wärtsilä joined the Sustainable Shipping Initiative (SSI) and signed its Vision for a Sustainable Shipping Industry in 2040.
 The initiative brings together some of the biggest companies in the maritime sector.

 Wärtsilä also participates in the Sustainable Marine Biofuel Initiative, the purpose of which is to accelerate the development of reliable combustion engines capable of running on sustainable, scalable, and affordable marine bio-fuels.

 Wärtsilä has signed the Finnish Business and Society's (FIBS) Diversity Charter, and has also signed an agreement in 2016, whereby Finnish industry voluntarily endeavours to use energy more efficiently.
 Wärtsilä North America Inc. signed the Customs Trade Partnership Against Terrorism (C-TPAT) agreement in 2003.

 Activities in organisations

-In 2016, Wärtsilä participated in several relevant activities organised by various national and international organisations and associations.
-The key organisations for Wärtsilä and the nature of Wärtsilä's activities are shown in the table below.
+In 2017, Wärtsilä participated in activities organised by various national and international organisations and associations.
+The key organisations for Wärtsilä and the nature of Wärtsilä's involvement in the organisations are presented in the table below.